 What is JSX.IntrinsicElements['img']? #

-• Origin: This comes from React's intrinsic elements, which represent HTML tags like img, div, button, etc., and their corresponding attributes.
+- Origin: This comes from React's intrinsic elements, which represent HTML tags like

-• Usage: It represents the props that are allowed for the img element when used in JSX (React).
-This includes all the standard HTML attributes for an image tag, as well as any React-specific attributes like key or ref.
+imgelement when used in JSX (React).
+This includes all the standard HTML attributes for an image tag, as well as any React-specific attributes likekeyorref. - Context: It’s used in React when defining props for elements like

-• Context: It’s used in React when defining props for elements like img directly in JSX.
+imgdirectly in JSX.
 It includes both standard HTML and React-specific attributes.

 What is HTMLAttributes<HTMLImageElement>? #

-• Context: This type is used when interacting with the DOM directly, such as manipulating elements outside of React or when you’re dealing purely with HTML attributes in TypeScript.
+imgelement but without any React-specific props likekeyorref.
+It focuses on native DOM attributes and doesn’t include React-specific features. - Context: This type is used when interacting with the DOM directly, such as manipulating elements outside of React or when you’re dealing purely with HTML attributes in TypeScript.

 When Should I Use Each? #